HPCNow/hpcnow-labs/admin-training/slurm/03-qos.md

 PriorityWeightQOS=100000
 ```

-Note that QOS only affects scheduling priority when the multi-factor plugin is loaded.
+Note that QoS only affects scheduling priority when the multi-factor plugin is loaded.

 ### Enforce Limits

-In order to enforce the QoS limits the following parameter must be set up:
+In order to enforce the QoS limits, the following parameter must be set up:

 ```
 AccountingStorageEnforce=qos,limits
 ```

 Note that if a user/group/job breaches a limit, the job(s) will be pending.
-Consider to set up the QoS ```DenyOnLimit``` flag in order to deny jobs at submission.
+Consider setting up the QoS ```DenyOnLimit``` flag in order to deny jobs at submission.

 Setup a default QoS (normal) with a priority value 100.